 This course presents the concepts and use of selected physiological variables of fitness, individual testing and consultation, and the organization of sport and fitness programs.
+Lecture Hrs. = 3, Lab Hrs. = 0 Pre/Corequisite: READ 301 or equivalent

 Drug Use and Abuse